-- The cost of production supplies (lumber, metal, fabric, etc.), equipment maintenance/replacement and services have increased dramatically. - The closing of local/regional businesses that provided important supplies has meant that needed purchases must be made further afield (requiring buying trips to major metropolitan areas; higher shipping and handling costs, etc.). - Royalties for shows has increased over the last seven years, particularly for musicals, which cost as much as \$1,000 per performance.
+- The cost of production supplies (lumber, metal, fabric, etc.), equipment maintenance/replacement and services have increased dramatically. - The closing of local/regional businesses that provided important supplies has meant that needed purchases must be made further afield (requiring buying trips to major metropolitan areas; higher shipping and handling costs, etc.). - Royalties for shows has increased over the last eight years, particularly for musicals, which cost as much as \$1,000 per performance.
 This has resulted in a difficult situation for us.
 Since musicals earn much more box office revenue than non-musicals, we have been scheduling two musicals a year but as royalties increase the cost of producing musicals has become more of a strain on our limited production budgets.
-In addition, as an austerity measure Theatre Arts reduced our season by one show for the last four years (and will continue this reduction for 2016-2017), but by necessity increased the performances of our musicals to offset lost revenue.
+In addition, as an austerity measure Theatre Arts reduced our season by one show for the last four years (and will continue this reduction for 2017-2018), but by necessity increased the performances of our musicals to offset lost revenue.
 Every additional performance requires an additional royalties payment.
 (For spring 2016 Theatre Arts elected to produce a royalty-free Shakespeare play instead of an expensive musical.
-We will save on royalties but Box Office revenue will suffer.)
+We saved on royalties but Box Office revenue was less than 1/3 that of a musical.)

-And while Theatre Arts/SRT is, of course, thrilled to be getting the Burbank remodel, the next two or two-and-a-half years will be challenging.
-We do not yet know what our swing space will be.
-But for certain, Box Office revenue will decrease dramatically.
+And while Theatre Arts/SRT is, of course, thrilled to be getting the Burbank remodel, based on the size of our swing performance space (Maria Carrillo High School is only 350 seats, Newman is 190.
+Burbank is currently 600), Box Office revenue will decrease dramatically.

 - Marketing and Audience Development Costs: It has become more difficult to draw audiences at the same time we have had to depend more and more on our box office revenues.
 Therefore, we have to spend more money, time and resources in the attempt to reach, inform and attract audiences.
 (Please see note above regarding swing space during the remodel.) - Box Office Revenue and Production Selection: As costs for resources have increased, we have been forced to depend more and more on our box office revenue, similar to a "for-profit" theatre.
-Such a situation forces us to select shows more and more for box office appeal, rather than primarily for the educational needs of our students.
+Such a situation forces us to select shows for box office appeal, rather than primarily for the educational needs of our students.
 When academic production programs like ours are placed in a situation in which economics start to compromise educational value, this can quickly become a serious problem.
 The faculty and staff of the Theatre Arts Department have worked very hard to prevent this problem from growing and, to date, have succeeded fairly well in doing so.
 However, it is becoming increasingly difficult due to the untenable combination of diminishing resources and increased workload.